ValeP314/pp5-tangled-treasure/README.md

 * Navigation Bar:
   *
 * Home Page:
+  *
+* Footer:
+  * When clicked, the "Facebook" icon opens a new tab and redirects to www.facebook.com.
+  * When clicked, the "Twitter" icon opens a new tab and redirects to www.twitter.com.
+  * When clicked, the "YouTube" icon opens a new tab and redirects to www.youtube.com.
+  * When clicked, the "Instagram" icon opens a new tab and redirects to www.instagram.com.
 * List of items:
   * The list of items is fully responsive and displays 4 items on larger screens, 3 on medium screens, 2 on small screens and 1 on mobile devices.
 The feature has been tested for numerous screen sizes and works well.
 * Search box: